 We still live in a world where women are paid less, underrepresented in high-paying fields and openly harassed, so it is no wonder they feel they have to apologize for every little thing.
 Instead of succumbing to the stereotypes that women are submissive and weak, resolve this year to fight back.
 In your next class or meeting, think twice before you start a sentence with “sorry.”
 The world won’t stop turning when women assert themselves and refuse to be overly apologetic, #sorrynotsorry.

 Research has proven the damaging consequences of stereotypes, especially on self-esteem and confidence.
 But beauty takes countless forms, and it’s time to embrace all of them!
-Not only can 2016 be a year for celebrating body positivism, but it can also be a time to confront the hypersexualization of women in society, combat negative body comments, and discourage perfectionism.
+This can be a year for celebrating body positivism—and a time to confront the hypersexualization of women in society, combat negative body comments and discourage perfectionism.

 While women have made great advances in leadership over the decades, women’s elevation to top positions is relatively rare.
 Research has found that college women often doubt their leadership potential, so it’s important to help empower these women early.
 By encouraging young women during and after college to seek out opportunities to practice their leadership skills, we can strengthen the leadership pipeline for women.
 Tell a woman in your life to consider taking on a leadership position, and connect with a new group of women in your area.

 In order to create real change, social justice movements need to involve people beyond the affected communities.
 These movements can succeed with supportive allies who advocate for equality.
-In 2016, resolve to be a good ally by doing your research, recognizing privilege and listening to others’ opinions.
+Resolve to be a good ally by doing your research, recognizing privilege and listening to others’ opinions.